 17 acres (6.9 hectares) known as Reed Street Yards in downtown Milwaukee dedicated to mixed-use urban office, educational, research and technology focused on the international water industry.
 Learn More

 Nation’s first school dedicated to the study of freshwater at the University of Wisconsin-Milwaukee and one of the best water-focused research facilities in the world.
 Learn More

-Wisconsin has a special mix of people, location, industry, history, and values that made our City and our State places that think about, know about, and care about water.
+Wisconsin has a special mix of people, location, industry, history and values that made Milwaukee and the state places that think about, know about and care about water.
 It will come as no surprise that Milwaukee has a profound future around water technology because of its rich history that is deeply centered on water.
 The common thread: we must work together to solve issues confronting water quality and quantity.